octeth/octeth-mysql-backup-tool/README.md

 # ⚠️ DEPRECATED - This Repository is No Longer Maintained

 > **WARNING:** This repository is deprecated and is no longer being maintained.
 No further updates, bug fixes, or support will be provided.
-Please consider using alternative MySQL backup solutions.
+Please consider using [Octeth's latest free backup tool](https://github.com/octeth/octeth-backup-tools)

 ---